anodyne/nova/README.md

 * fixed error thrown when posting a comment on a mission post
 * fixed bug where changing a character's state to and from active wouldn't set the open slots of their position(s)
 * fixed error thrown when attempting to delete a character
+* fixed errors thrown during step 2 of the update process for some users

 ## Known Issues